-(FYI New Parents: despite what you are led to believe, this is not a milestone you want to aim for.
+(FYI New Parents: this is NOT a milestone you want to aim for.
 The later they walk – the less

 property damage injuries you will have.
-Baby brains are just not equipped for assessing risk when operating at high-speed with low-directional control and sub-optimal braking.)
+Baby brains are just not equipped for assessing risk when operating at high speed with sub-optimal braking.)

-I even had Solo assessed by an occupational therapist at 2 years old, but he still hasn’t taken any corrective action to avoid unnecessary injuries.
-Watching Solo run is essentially placing a bet on which foot will trip him up first.
+I consequently had Solo assessed by an occupational therapist at 2 years old, but he still hasn’t taken any corrective action.
+My dad says watching Solo run is essentially betting on which foot will trip him up first.